 - Transform: restructure ICT globally to provide enhanced services

 - Innovate: foster innovative solutions that enable the UN to fulfill its mandates

 - Optimize: ensure ICT resources support business objectives and bring value for investment

 - Govern: strengthen governance and technical authority to ensure compliance and accountability

-Although the strategy will require that we “do more” on behalf of the Organization, it provides a roadmap for accomplishing our objectives “with less.”
-We have taken on the mandate from Member States to align ICT with the core work of the UN, strengthen central control and governance, reduce fragmentation, increase collaboration and deliver enterprise-wide solutions.
+Although the strategy required that we “do more” on behalf of the Organization, it provided a roadmap for accomplishing our objectives “with less.”
+We took on the mandate from Member States to align ICT with the core work of the UN, strengthen central control and governance, reduce fragmentation, increase collaboration and deliver enterprise-wide solutions.